envoyproxy/gateway/GOALS.md

 The Envoy Gateway will simplify how Envoy is deployed and managed, allowing application developers to focus on delivering core business value.

 Making an application accessible needs to be a trivial task for any developer.
-Similarly, infrastructure administrator will enjoy a simplified deployment model that doesn't require extensive knowledge of the solution's architecture to operate.
+Similarly, infrastructure administrators will enjoy a simplified management model that doesn't require extensive knowledge of the solution's architecture to operate.

 ### All environments